 South Beach at the end of the boardwalk in parking lot No. 1

-Unfortunately, due to the continuing cleanup from Hurricane Sandy, there is no ongoing kayaking on Staten Island this year.
-However there are one-off events from time to time.
-Check the website for details.
 This all-volunteer organization provides kayaks, paddles and life jackets as well as basic launch, land and paddling tips.
 Experienced kayakers are on the water to observe and assist.
-No registration is required and rowing times vary so check their calendar for a complete schedule.
+No registration is required and rowing times vary so check its calendar for a complete schedule.

 Red Hook Boaters – Red Hook